BelledonneCommunications/flexisip-account-manager/flexiapi/README.md

     composer install --no-dev
     php artisan key:generate

-Then configure the two databases connections in the `.env` file (from the `.env.example` one).
+Then configure the database connection in the `.env` file (from the `.env.example` one).
 And migrate the tables.

     php artisan migrate

-The local one (that is by default using SQLite) is used to store authentications sessions.
-The remote one should be configured to connect directly to the Flexisip database.
+FlexiAPI can store its local tables in a separate SQLite database.
+To enable it uncomment and complete the following configuration in the .env file

+    # DB_DRIVER=sqlite
+    # DB_DATABASE=/home/edhelas/Repositories/flexisip-account-manager/flexiapi/storage/db.sqlite

+By default both local and remote data are stored in the Flexisip account database.
+You can configure it using the `DB_EXTERNAL_*` parameters in the `.env` file.

 You can also run the test suit using `phpunit`.